Attachments

 If you’re on the free or startup plans and you’d like to understand exactly how much storage space your attachments are consuming, you can find out by clicking on the attachments option available in the workspace.

-The doughnut chart depicted in the screenshot above depicts the used vs free space.
-Next to it, you’ll see the space used and the space remaining.
+The screenshot above depicts the used vs free space.
+You'll see the space used and the space remaining.
 You can also search for the attachments by using the search bar.

 Below the summary, there is a list of all files that have been attached, featuring the following details: